-- a.
-Allows for access to posterior stroma. - Separates Descemet's Membrane from posterior stroma.
+- 10. Different methods may be utilized to obtain the graft.
+The pneumatic and peeling dissection technique does not utilize microkeratome or femtosecond laser. - 11.
+Refer to E1.222 if utilizing a microkeratome and E1.225 if utilizing a femtosecond laser. - a.
+Allows for access to posterior stroma. - b.
+Separates Descemet's Membrane from posterior stroma.
 A bubble which is too large or one with peripheral separation will result in DMEK tissue. - c.
 Protects endothelial cells during manipulation of tissue. - d.
 This step is not performed if tissue is a DMEK graft.
 Use of trypan blue assists in visualization during processing. - e.
 Stabilizes shape and integrity of graft when adhered to stroma.

-13. Pneumatic dissection (DMEK)

-- Insert 27-30g needle (or other preferred cannula) attached to a 10mL syringe into the stroma at the limbus such that the Descemet membrane is not ruptured. - b.
+- 13. Pneumatic dissection (DMEK) - a.
+Insert 27-30g needle (or other preferred cannula) attached to a 10mL syringe into the stroma at the limbus such that the Descemet membrane is not ruptured. - b.
 Once the needle is approximately 2mm from the limbus and properly positioned, inject air. - c.
 Once the bubble is achieved, do not push air vigorously.
 The bubble may be expanded with gentle pressure. - d.
 Once the bubble has been achieved, measure the size with a caliper in order to ensure adequate graft size. - e.
 Deflate the bubble by piercing the anterior stroma with scissors or a sharp blade. - f.
 Optional step.
 Stain DM with trypan blue and rinse with BSS.